smartDIYs/smartdiys_creator_manual_en/manual/userdictionary.md

 Follow the procedure below to register in the user dictionary.
 1. Open the "Manual" tab of the parameter setting window.
 1. Set any parameter.
 Please skip if already set.
-1. When you click the "Register to Dictionary" button, the parameter edit dialog is displayed.
+1. When you click the "record to dictionary" button, the parameter edit dialog is displayed.
 1. Enter the name of the parameter and, if necessary, a descriptive text.
 1. When the OK button is pressed, it is registered in the user dictionary.

 ### Use of user dictionary
 Perform the following operations to use the user dictionary.
-1. Open the "User dictionary" tab of the parameter setting window.
+1. Open the "UserDictionary" tab of the parameter setting window.
 1. Click any parameter and check the parameter settings.
 1. Click Apply button.

 ### Edit parameters registered in user dictionary
-1. Open the "User dictionary" tab of the parameter setting window.
+1. Open the "UserDictionary" tab of the parameter setting window.
 1. Double-click the target parameter to display the parameter edit dialog.
 1. Enter an arbitrary value for each setting value.
 1. When the OK button is pressed, parameter editing is complete.